William Buck's Dealmaking Insights Report 2023 explores Australia's M&A, Venture Capital, Private Equity and IPO markets. Download the report here.

 Option 1 – Associateship Model

-From a cash flow perspective, the patient fees are collected by the medical centre on behalf of the doctor and then disbursed to them, after deducting the service fee amount.
+Historically from a cash flow perspective, the patient fees were collected by the medical centre on behalf of the practitioner and then disbursed to them, after deducting the service fee amount.

 Option 2 – Contractor/Locum Model

-Under this model the doctor contracts their services to the medical centre for an agreed rate or percentage of patient fees generated.
-As the doctor is contracting with an entity, and not the end patient for their services, they are required to charge GST for this service.
+Since the doctor is contracting with an entity, and not the end patient for their services, they are required to charge GST for this service.
+In this option, the practice is engaging the practitioner and instructing them when and where to work.

-From a cash flow perspective, the medical centre collects all patient fees and then determines the payment due to the doctor, adds 10% GST and then makes the payment.
+From a cash flow perspective, the medical centre collects all patient fees and then determines the payment due to the doctor, adds 10% GST and then makes the payment to the practitioner.

-There are a number of issues with regards to the Contractor/Locum Model which have made it increasingly unpopular.
-Where the doctor is contracting as an individual, the payments under this model will most likely be subject to;
+There are a number of issues with regards to the Contractor/Locum Model, making it increasingly unpopular.
+Where the doctor is contracting as an individual, the payments under this model will most likely be subject to:

 • Where the practice is large enough, state Payroll Tax.

-This is the case even if the contractor is operating through a company or trust.
+This can be the case even if the contractor is operating through a company or trust.

 Recent Developments